Bi-monthly vs Bi-weekly vs Semi-monthly Payments in E-commerce

 Example of Successfully Boosting Revenue Streams with Bi-Weekly Payments

-What is Bi-monthly Payment?
+What is Bi-monthly Pay?

 Unlike monthly or weekly payments, which occur once a month or a week, respectively, bi-monthly payments occur over two months, allowing for a longer billing cycle.